typedb/typedb-docs/03-client-api/04-new-client.md

 ## Reach out!
-If you're planning on implementing a client for your custom language, we'd love to hear about it!
-We are also happy to help iron out misunderstandings and hopefully, get your work into the official Grakn repositories!
+If you're planning on implementing a client for custom language, the Grakn team love to hear about it, and are happy to help iron out misunderstandings and hopefully, get your work into the official Grakn repositories!